alkhe/fluxette/README.md

 }
 ```

 Now, create your action creators.
 Action creators are not necessary, but are recommended in general.
-It is up to you on how you implement your action creators, but one good way is to use functions that take relevant arguments, and use the `state` function from your base flux module if your action creator relies on state to create the action.
-Action creators can return an action or an array of actions.
-They can also use other action creators for composable application behavior.
+In smaller projects, such as the todo example, it is usually okay to omit action creators.
+It is up to you on how you implement your action creators, but one good way is to use functions that take relevant arguments, and the `state` function from your base flux module if your action creator relies on state.
+Action creators should return an action or an array of actions.
+This allows them to also use other action creators for composable application behavior.

 **creators.js**
 ```js